 Figure 3.
-FJH product morphologies and spectral characteristics. (a) Photographs of FG that was passed through a 250 μm sieve.
+FJH product morphologies and spectral characteristics. (a) Photographs of FG that was passed through a 250 μ m sieve.
 Gray crystals are separated from a fine black powder.
 The scale bar is 3 mm. (b) SEM image of the gray crystals showing delaminating sheets.
 Scale bar is 500 nm. (c) SEM image of the black powder that is comprised of nanoparticles.
 Scale bar is 300 nm. (d) Representative Raman spectra for sheets and wrinkled structures.
-Expansion of the red boxed region from the sheets (right) exhibit $TS_1$ and $TS_2$ peaks that are characteristic of turbostratic layers and show a missing M band. (e) X-ray diffraction of sheets and wrinkled structures.
+Expansion of the red boxed region from the sheets (right) exhibit TS1 and TS2 peaks that are characteristic of turbostratic layers and show a missing M band. (e) X-ray diffraction of sheets and wrinkled structures.
 A shift in the peak position of (002) peak is exhibited for the wrinkled structures.

-Upon synthesizing FG, the sample is comprised of gray crystals and a fine black powder, as shown in Figure 3a, and the combined yield is ~85% by weight.
-The two components can easily be separated by screen-sieving since the gray crystals coalesce into larger particles.
-Additionally, separation techniques such as centrifugation may be applied to purify the products.
-SEM imaging reveals that the gray crystals (Figure 3b) are extended networks of tFG sheets that readily exfoliate and delaminate, whereas the fine black powder is the wrinkled graphene.
-Representative Raman spectra of the tFG sheets and wrinkled graphene are shown in Figure 3d.
-The wrinkled graphene is further characterized by a 2D/G ratio of ~1.1 and a large D peak, presumably due to extensive curvature of the wrinkled graphene.
-The tFG sheets exhibit a much larger 2D/G ratio with a minimal D peak.
-The tFG sheets also have distinct $TS_1$ and $TS_2$ peaks confirming that the FG is indeed turbostratic.
-These peaks only arise due to rotational mismatch between neighboring layers of graphene.
-A more thorough analysis of the Raman spectra with peak fitting is provided in the Figure S4 and S5.
+a large D peak, presumably due to extensive curvature of the wrinkled graphene.13 The tFG sheets exhibit a much larger 2D/G ratio with a minimal D peak.
+The tFG sheets also have distinct TS_1 and TS_2 peaks confirming that the FG is indeed turbostratic.
+These peaks only arise due to rotational mismatch between neighboring layers of graphene.^{10,14} A more thorough analysis of the Raman spectra with peak fitting is provided in the Figures S4 and S5.
 X-ray diffraction for each morphology is shown in Figure 3e.
 An asymmetric (002) peak is exhibited along with a weak (100) peak.
-These characteristics are typically exhibited in turbostratic graphene.
-The (002) peak for tFG sheets is more pronounced than in the wrinkled graphene, which suggests a larger crystallite size in the c-axis.
+These characteristics are typically exhibited in turbostratic graphene.^{15,16} The (002) peak for tFG sheets is more pronounced than in the wrinkled graphene, which suggests a larger crystallite size in the c-axis.

 This is evident by observing the SEM image in Figure 3b that reveals the crystals of tFG sheets may be many layers thick and on the order of microns.
 Figure S6 shows cross-sectional SEM images of the tFG crystals.